jonathancraddock/Jitbit-Config/README.md

 # Jitbit Customisation / Notes

+A collection of notes, links and resources, while looking at Jitbit functionality.

 * [API Experiments](https://github.com/jonathancraddock/Jitbit-Custom/blob/main/api.md)
-^- *mix of experiments while trying out the API, and some prototypes built in NodeRED*
+^- *various experiments while trying out the API, and some prototypes built in NodeRED*

+> One of the more intersting tests so far was this [Submit YAML via Email](https://github.com/jonathancraddock/Jitbit-Custom/blob/main/api.md#submit-yaml-via-email) prototype, which parses an email for a block of YAML and writes it into Jitbit custom fields.

 * [Styles, CSS, and Javascript](https://github.com/jonathancraddock/Jitbit-Custom/blob/main/styles.md)
 ^- *styles and minor theme modifications*